recursivelabsai/Self-Tracing/Self-Tracing-Paper.md

 ## 8. Conclusion

-This paper introduced Meta-Recursive Circuit Tracing (MRCT), a framework that enables language models to trace and interpret their own computational circuits.
-By extending traditional attribution methods with recursivity, symbolic residue detection, and feedback integration, MRCT achieves significant improvements in attribution accuracy, circuit discovery, and downstream task performance.
+This paper introduced Recursive Circuit Tracing (RCT), a framework that enables language models to trace and interpret their own computational circuits.
+By extending traditional attribution methods with recursivity, symbolic residue detection, and feedback integration, RCT achieves significant improvements in attribution accuracy, circuit discovery, and downstream task performance.

-Our empirical evaluations demonstrated that models equipped with MRCT generate more accurate attributions, discover novel computational motifs, and perform better on a wide range of tasks.
-Case studies illustrated how MRCT reveals the detailed computational processes underlying complex reasoning and helps prevent errors through recursive feedback.
+Our empirical evaluations demonstrated that models equipped with RCT generate more accurate attributions, discover novel computational motifs, and perform better on a wide range of tasks.
+Case studies illustrated how RCT reveals the detailed computational processes underlying complex reasoning and helps prevent errors through recursive feedback.

 These results establish recursive self-interpretation as a promising direction for building more transparent, reliable, and capable AI systems.
-By enabling models to understand and explain their own reasoning, MRCT takes a significant step toward AI systems that can be trusted to operate safely and effectively in complex domains.
+By enabling models to understand and explain their own reasoning, RCT takes a significant step toward AI systems that can be trusted to operate safely and effectively in complex domains.

 The theoretical insights and practical tools developed in this work contribute to the broader goal of creating AI systems that are not only powerful but also interpretable, aligned, and beneficial.
-As language models continue to advance in capability and deployment, frameworks like MRCT will play an increasingly important role in ensuring that these systems remain transparent and understandable to their human users.
+As language models continue to advance in capability and deployment, frameworks like RCT will play an increasingly important role in ensuring that these systems remain transparent and understandable to their human users.

 ## Acknowledgments